 Advent calendars are fun DIY projects.
 You’ll love these ideas if you’re interested in easy DIY Christmas decorations.

 Book advent calendars are fun and loved by kids.
 This is one of those awesome things I wish I had done when my kids were little.

-Wrap books in cute or classy ways whatever suits your style.
-Place them under the tree in a basket or arrange in creative ways on mantle.
+Wrap books in cute or classy ways, whatever suits your style.
+Place them under the tree in a basket or arrange them creatively on the mantle.